tzarc/backup-s3/README.md

 You can run an immediate backup by running:
 `docker-compose run --rm backup no-cron`

+You can list the last 10 backups by running:
+`docker-compose run --rm backup list`

 You can restore a specific backup by running:
 `docker-compose run --rm backup restore BACKUP_FILENAME`